Divine (Blinded Colony album)

 Divine was the first major release by Swedish melodic death metal band Blinded Colony.
 It would be the first and last album to feature singer Niklas Svensson.
 This would also be the only album they released under the Scarlet Records banner.
 It would be released thoroughly in Europe via Scarlet Records and in Japan through Soundholic Records.

+Norman Sickinger of Metal.de rated the album a 6 out of 10.